SonarSource/mysql-migrator/README.md

 **Warning:** do not run migration on live SonarQube instances.

-To copy your SonarQube database from MySQL to a non-MySQL database, follow these steps:
+To copy your SonarQube database from your source database to the target database, follow these steps:

 1. [Download][download-zip] the latest release of the migrator and unzip it.

-2. Start then stop the version of SonarQube that you're running on your source database on your target database.
-For example, if you're running SonarQube 7.3 on your source database, run then stop SonarQube 7.3 on your target database..
+2. Start then stop the same version of SonarQube that you're running on your source database on your target database.
+For example, if you're running SonarQube 7.3 on your source database, run then stop SonarQube 7.3 on your target database.

-3. Delete the Elasticsearch data folder in the non-MySQL SonarQube instance: `data/es5` on SonarQube 6.7-7.6 and `data/es6` on SonarQube 7.7 and above.
+3. Delete the Elasticsearch data folder in the target SonarQube instance: `data/es5` on SonarQube 6.7-7.6 and `data/es6` on SonarQube 7.7 and above.

 4. Run the migrator with `-help` to get usage instructions.